 Your eyes should never hurt, so any pain should be taken seriously.

-Although eye pain may have a very obvious cause, such as injury, there are other problems that could be going on that range from benign to potentially blinding conditions like optic neuropathy or angle-closure glaucoma.
+Although eye pain may have a very obvious cause, such as injury, it can also indicate other conditions that range from benign to potentially blinding, like optic neuropathy or angle-closure glaucoma.

 Negrin stressed that taking care of your overall health will benefit your eyes, from managing your blood pressure and cholesterol to not smoking.
 You should also wear sunglasses all year long to prevent diseases like melanoma and macular degeneration, which are more likely with UV exposure.